‘Tina-The Tina Turner Musical,’ The Astounding Power of Soul Transformation Gloriously Alive on Broadway

 In the Act I flashback the scene shifts to a spare setting, symbolic, ancient-looking, gnarled tree of meagerness in Nutbush, Tennessee 1950, which reflects Anna Mae’s roots.
 We are at an unadorned church service that Young Anna Mae attends with her family as father Richard (the fine David Jennings), preaches.
 The choir/congregation sing (“Nutbush City Limits”).
 Then, it happens, a defining moment from which all the other events flow.
 Anna Mae, like Thespis (the first actor of Ancient Greek Choral Theater), emerges from the choir.
 Anointed by “The Holy Spirit,”with unrestrained passion she sings, dances and gloriously ignites all in the church to worship and lift themselves out of the misery of their lives.

 From the moment Young Anna Mae (the phenomenal Skye Dakota Turner whose golden singing can charm dragons), sings and dances, sparks of joy electrify us.
 Nevertheless, her judgmental mother Zelma (Dawnn Lewis gives a steely, spot-on performance), sits annoyed.
 Obviously, Young Anna Mae has a voice with destiny in its timber.
 Zelma’s selective hearing deigns that it’s “too loud,” and in the next scene at the dinner table she cruelly upbraids Anna Mae for her lying pretense, “acting” like she has a relationship with God!
 As Zelma raises her hand to slap Anna Mae, Richard physically intervenes.

-We understand why the ongoing physical and verbal abuse from Richard drive off Zelma.
-But we empathize with Anna Mae especially when her mother, without explanation, takes only Alline (Mars Rucker) with her to St. Louis, and Richard abandons her to Gran Georgeanna.
+We understand why the ongoing physical and verbal abuse from Richard drives off Zelma.
+But we empathize with Anna Mae especially when her mother, without explanation, takes only Alline (Mars Rucker), with her to St. Louis, and Richard abandons her to Gran Georgeanna.
 It is her grandmother who encourages her singing and spirituality with great love.